This Handbook contains everything you need to know about this Cultural Immersion Secret Compass expedition to Mongolia.

 This expedition will explore the vast Altai Tavan Bogd National Park which encompasses a variety of terrain from forest trails to open steppe and high alpine passes.
 The route may require river crossings and although the average altitude is around 2500m there are opportunities for higher passes and look out points to be incorporated into the itinerary.

-Weather in Mongolia is notoriously variable from blue skies and 20+C to near freezing temperatures and rain, September is the end of summer so temperatures are starting to cool down and much of the expedition will be among the mountains of the National Park so we recommend coming prepared with layering options so you’ll be comfortable in all conditions.
+Weather in Mongolia is notoriously variable from blue skies and 20+C to near freezing temperatures and rain.
+September is the end of summer so temperatures are starting to cool down and much of the expedition will be among the mountains of the National Park so we recommend coming prepared with layering options so you’ll be comfortable in all conditions from sunshine to hail!

 Road: Vehicles will be used for group airport transfers and to reach the start of the riding expedition.
 For some sections of the trip, vehicle support will also be used to transfer equipment between camps – despite the remote areas the route travels through, Mongolian’s are determined drivers!
 Please bear in mind that the condition of vehicles and roads in Mongolia will not be up to all international standards.